idowolf/image-tagging/README.md

         mongod --dbpath <path_to_your_db>
         ```

-    - Update the `MONGO_DB_URI` environment variable in the `.env` file with your MongoDB URI.
+    - Update the `MONGO_DB_URI` environment variable in the `backend/.env` file with your MongoDB URI.
+You may adjust other parameters as well if necessary.

 5. **Run the application**

     ```bash
-    npm start
+    npm run dev
     ```

 6. **Run tests**